- Lender Resources

 Understand What You’re Getting Into Before Taking Out A Payday Loan

-Borrowers who turn to direct payday loans to meet monthly financial obligations may find themselves turning to the same source to pay off their loan.
+We often turn to direct payday loans to meet monthly financial obligations.
+Most us know cash advances are often the last choice for people who need to pay for an emergency expense.
+While there are other financing options out there, most people simply don’t qualify for various reasons like bad credit and lack of income.
 A vicious borrowing cycle can be perpetrated by taking out a loan to pay bills and then finding it’s difficult to pay the loan back.
-Taking out a second or third loan to make payment on what was initially borrowed could be the beginning of a financially crippling situation.
+Taking out a second or third loan to make payments could be the beginning of a financially crippling situation.

-The Pew Charitable Trusts’ Small-Dollar Loans Project conducted a study about how consumers borrow and pay back payday loans from a direct lender.
-A typical borrower will turn to a short term lender online or one that can be found in a storefront location, to borrow on average $375 with a $55 loan fee attached to the principal loan balance.
-The consumer must give the lender their bank account information in order for the funds to be directly deposited into the borrower’s bank account.
+The Pew Center’s Small-Dollar Payday Loans Project conducted a study about how consumers borrow and pay back payday loans from a direct lender.
+A typical borrower will often turn to a short term lender to borrow on average $375 with a $55 loan fee attached to the principal loan balance.
+The consumer must give the lender their bank account information.
+This is required for the funds to be deposited into the borrower’s bank account.
 Generally, funds are deposited the next business day.
 The lender will then expect the borrower to repay the loan with their next paycheck.
-Ironically, the average loan takes about five months to repay.
+The average loan takes about five months to repay.

-Turn to a Direct Payday Lender When You Understand the Risks
+Turn to a Direct Lender once You Understand the Risks

-The study discovered several interesting things about the use of payday loans, who utilizes them and why they are so readily popular with such a large portion of American consumers.
-The report found that 58% of borrowers take out payday loans because they are having problems meeting their monthly financial obligations.
-Lack of day to day cash is often the cause of borrowing and that this is the reason borrowers take out multiple loans and/or take longer to pay them back.
-Payday loans are meant to be short-term but for many consumers, making repayment becomes a long-term issue.
-This becomes a surprising and frustrating situation for those who get themselves locked into a payday loan obligation.
+The study discovered several interesting things about the use of payday loans.
+Most utilize them to pay for emergency expenses.
+That’s why they are so popular with such a large portion of American consumers.
+The report found 58% of borrowers take out payday loans because they are having problems meeting their monthly financial obligations.
+Lack of cash is often the reason for borrowing.
+This is the reason borrowers take out multiple loans and/or take longer to pay them back.
+Payday loans are meant to be short-term option.
+But for many consumers, making repayment becomes a long-term issue.
+This becomes a surprising and frustrating situation for those locked into a payday loan obligation.

-Desperation- Over one-third of those surveyed said they were so desperate for quick cash, they would have borrowed no matter what the loan terms.
+Desperation – Over one-third of those surveyed said they were desperate for quick cash.
+In some cases they would borrow no matter what the loan terms.

-Trusting a lender- Some borrowers see bank payday loans as more trustworthy than non-bank direct loans.
+Trusting a lender – Some borrowers see banks as more trustworthy than non-bank direct loans.

-Temptation- Borrowers reported that payday loans are tempting because they are so easy to obtain when it’s difficult to meet monthly living expenses.
+Temptation – Borrowers reported that payday loans are tempting.
+Often because they are easy to obtain when it’s difficult to meet monthly living expenses.

-Working with direct payday lenders may seem fast, convenient and easy.
-But paying the full amount back on time can be a lot harder than many consumer’s realize.
+Working with a direct lender may seem fast, convenient and easy.
+But paying the full amount back on time can be a lot harder than many consumers realize.
 For those who have unrealistic expectations of taking out a short-term loan, it may be difficult to repay the loan.
 Serious consideration should be taken before entering into any type of transaction where there is money being loaned out.